A Legacy of Clinical Success

 There are many factors that ultimately influence implant endurance.
 Smith & Nephew has been at the forefront of innovation in the area of endurance, as demonstrated through a legacy of success.
-The design of the LEGION Total Knee System was inspired by the GENESIS II Total Knee System, which has a longstanding record of clinical success.
-For more than 10 years and in more than 30 countries, the GENESIS II Total Knee System has achieved outstanding clinical outcomes.
+The design of the LEGION◊ Total Knee System was inspired by the GENESIS◊ II Total Knee System, which has a longstanding record of clinical success.
+For many years and in more than 30 countries, the GENESIS II Total Knee System has achieved outstanding clinical outcomes.
 1,2,3

 ||Richard S. Laskin